chloebs4590/Metis-NLP-Unsupervised-Learning/README.md

 ### Communication

 The presentation for this project is saved in this project's repo.
-The visualization created in Tableau is saved [here] (https://public.tableau.com/app/profile/chloe.bergsma.safar/viz/ChartforMetis5Project-NLPandUnsupervisedLearning/ofDocsperTopicDash?publish=yes).
+The visualization created in Tableau is saved [here](https://public.tableau.com/app/profile/chloe.bergsma.safar/viz/ChartforMetis5Project-NLPandUnsupervisedLearning/ofDocsperTopicDash?publish=yes).